Follow the five steps outlined here for a stunning, irresistible pasta salad.

 Whether you prepare one of the following dressings or choose another, you’ll need 1 cup to coat the salad.
 The key is to make sure the dressing is thick and emulsified; otherwise, the pasta absorbs the vinegar while the oil clings in droplets to the pasta’s surface.
 Stick with milder rice wine vinegar or lemon juice.
 Balsamic vinegar, while flavorful, turns the pasta an unattractive brown, and stronger vinegars make bright green vegetables drab.

 Each of these recipes makes about 1 cup.
-You can prepare the ingredients in advance, but toss the salad and dressing only 15 minutes before serving.
+You can prepare the ingredients in advance, but toss the salad and dressing about 15 minutes before serving.